NCBI-Codeathons/super-minityper/docs/slides/saturday12pm.md

 1. Create a workflow for mapping (long) reads to SV graphs in DNAnexus
 2. Add tooling for constructing graphs from SV calls.
 3. Build parallel workflows for minimap2 -> seqwish graph induction:
-  - vanilla minimap2 &rarr; PFA filtering &rarr; seqwish = GFA
+  - vanilla minimap2 :arrow_right: PFA filtering :arrow_right: seqwish = GFA
-  - cudamapper &rarr; PFA filtering&rarr; seqwish = GFA.
+  - cudamapper :arrow_right: PFA filtering:arrow_right: seqwish = GFA.
 This requires modifying the output of cudamapper to output cigar strings.
 4. Do some basic viz/stats in GFA/GAF
   - [PAF Viz](https://github.com/dwinter/pafr) (GAF is a superset of PAF)